fieldtrip/website/reference/ft_prepare_layout.md

    cfg.layout      = filename containg the input layout (*.mat or *.lay file), this can also be a layout
-                     structure, which is simply returned as-is (see below for details) cfg.output      = filename (ending in .mat or .lay) to which the layout will be written (default = []) cfg.elec        = structure with electrode positions or filename, see FT_READ_SENS cfg.grad        = structure with gradiometer definition or filename, see FT_READ_SENS cfg.opto        = sstructure with optode definition or filename, see FT_READ_SENS cfg.rotate      = number, rotation around the z-axis in degrees (default = [], which means automatic) cfg.center      = string, center and scale the electrodes in the sphere that represents the head, can be 'yes' or 'no' (default = 'no') cfg.projection  = string, 2D projection method can be 'stereographic', 'orthographic', 'polar' or 'gnomic' (default = 'polar')
+                     structure, which is simply returned as-is (see below for details) cfg.output      = filename (ending in .mat or .lay) to which the layout will be written (default = []) cfg.elec        = structure with electrode definition, or cfg.elecfile    = filename containing electrode definition cfg.grad        = structure with gradiometer definition, or cfg.gradfile    = filename containing gradiometer definition cfg.opto        = structure with optode structure definition, or cfg.optofile    = filename containing optode structure definition cfg.rotate      = number, rotation around the z-axis in degrees (default = [], which means automatic) cfg.center      = string, center and scale the electrodes in the sphere that represents the head, can be 'yes' or 'no' (default = 'no') cfg.projection  = string, 2D projection method can be 'stereographic', 'orthographic', 'polar' or 'gnomic' (default = 'polar')